 - 4mg/kg of caffeine taken 1-hour prior to exercise can increase T-levels by 12% in elite athletes.

-- Caffeine is known to be a non-selective PDE-inhibitor, reducing the breakdown rate of cAMP (a compound needed in T-synthesis)
+- Caffeine is known to be a non-selective PDE-inhibitor119, reducing the breakdown rate of cAMP (a compound needed in T-synthesis)

 Did you know that you don’t have to stuff your face with food for every few hours in order to boost T and maintain optimal rates of muscle growth?

-In fact there are few interesting studies which have shown that after a short-term fast, your androgen receptors become more sensitive towards testosterone than what they would be if you’d eat on a constant basis.
-Even after 10-days of water fasting, re-feeding shoots testosterone levels higher than what the baseline was in the beginning. (study, study)…
+In fact, there are a few interesting studies which have shown that after a short-term fast, your androgen receptors become more sensitive towards testosterone than what they would be if you’d eat on a constant basis.
+Even after 10-days of water fasting, re-feeding shoots testosterone levels higher than what the baseline was in the beginning120,121.

 I personally don’t recommend long fasts, although they can be useful in dropping weight.
 Instead I fast intermittently until every evening and eat all my calories post-workout, therefore theoretically taking advantage of that post-fasting anabolism and increased androgen sensitivity right after tearing the muscles in the gym.

 Let’s face it, some foods are just better than others when it comes to boosting testosterone levels.